 Laying in an awkward and unnatural position for a long time each night can affect our bodies and worsen our pectus posture.
 Sleeping patterns cause changes in our bodies that we don’t even realize are happening.

 As you may have already experienced before, the pectus excavatum can sometimes cause problems with breathing.
-For that reason, you need to find the best fitting height of the pillow.
+For that reason, you need to find the best-fitting height for the pillow.
 It shouldn’t be either too high or too low.

-The too high or too low pillow can put your neck in an unnatural position and cause abnormal breathing throughout the night.
-Also, it can cause muscle strain on the back of the neck and shoulders, no matter in which part you are sleeping.
-You’ll then experience pain while you’re weightlifting and wonder why that happens.
+The too-high or too-low pillow can put your neck in an unnatural position and cause abnormal breathing throughout the night.
+Also, it can cause muscle strain on the back of the neck and shoulders, no matter which part you are sleeping in.
+You’ll then experience pain while weightlifting and wonder why that happens.

 People with pectus excavatum may have pain in some parts of their upper body.
 That is why I suggest you do a sleeping analysis and understand how your body responds to certain sleeping positions and what you sleep on.